top of page

 Mary E. Godfrey (1913 - 2007)

-Born in Charlotte Court House, VA and raised in New York City, Mary earned a BFA from Pratt Institute and M.A. from Teachers' College Columbia University.
+Mary was born in Charlotte Court House, VA and raised in Manhattan, and Corona, Queens.
+She graduated from Washington Irving High School, earned a BFA from Pratt Institute, and an M.A. from Teachers' College Columbia University.

 Ruth Godfrey Gibson (1915 - 2003)

-Ruth is a featured artist in "A Communion of the Spirits: African American Quilters, Preservers, and Their Stories" by Roland L. Freeman.
+As a dedicated member of Ebony Quilters of Southeast Queens, Ruth's contributions to the art of quilting are recognized in the book "A Communion the Spirits: African American Quilters, Preservers, and Their Stories" by Roland Freeman.

 Gallery